- Charlie Kaufman

 - Release Date

-Charlie Kaufman’s Synecdoche, New York takes an epic wandering into the heartbreaking arena of the mind.
-This is where regret and longing and doubt eat away at the creative process, while simultaneously feeding it, a frequent topic in Kaufman’s films.
-On a grander scale, existence itself, which art so often attempts to parallel, is the film’s theme.
-Somewhere along the way, art stops imitating life and the two become confused, wrapped-up in each other until the lines delineating representation and actuality blur.
-Having written such escapades of the psyche as Being John Malkovich, Human Nature, Adaptation, and Eternal Sunshine of the Spotless Mind, Kaufman’s prevalent theme throughout has been the odyssey of characters lost in the landscape of the mind.
+Charlie Kaufman’s Synecdoche, New York wanders the epic, heartbreaking arena of the mind.
+This is where regret, longing, and doubt eat away at the creative process while simultaneously feeding it, a frequent topic in Kaufman’s films.
+On a grander scale, the film’s theme is existence itself, which art often attempts to represent.
+Somewhere along the way with particularly inward artists, their work stops imitating life, and the two become confused.
+Life and art wrap around each other until the lines delineating representation and reality blur.
+Having written such escapades of the psyche as Being John Malkovich, Human Nature, Adaptation, and Eternal Sunshine of the Spotless Mind, Kaufman’s prevalent theme has been about losing oneself in the landscape of the mind.
 In each case, the protagonist struggles to separate, or even realign, their psychological Self with the physical world around them, finding the two realities naturally at odds with each other.
 With Synecdoche, New York, Kaufman’s directorial debut, those themes handled in the past by Spike Jonze and Michel Gondry are now fully realized with all the craftsmanship of a longtime auteur, straight from the source of their brilliance.

-Before attempting to give an apt description of the film’s content, let me first explain that title you’re wondering about, because chances are, aside from those who’ve studied metonymy or poetry, the word “synecdoche” seems strange and foreign.
-Admittedly, the word itself is awkward, like the pronunciation of a sneeze, and doesn’t exactly roll off the tongue.
-The term denotes an expression wherein a part stands-in for the whole, such as “I need a new pair of wheels,” the “wheels” actually implying an entire automobile.
+Before describing the film’s content, let me first explain that title you’re wondering about, because chances are, aside from those who’ve studied metonymy or poetry, the word “synecdoche” seems strange and foreign.
+Admittedly, the word itself is awkward, like the pronunciation of a sneeze.
+And it doesn’t exactly roll off the tongue.
+The term denotes an expression wherein a part stands in for the whole, such as “I need a new pair of wheels,” and here the “wheels” imply an entire automobile.
 On a basic level, Kaufman refers to a smaller piece of New York City that signifies the actual whole of New York.
 But then there’s the metaphoric explanation, which you can determine after your own viewing.

-The story involves theater director Caden Cotard (Philip Seymour Hoffman), who lives with his celebrated miniaturist painter wife Adele Lack (Catherine Keener) and their 4-year-old daughter Olive (Sadie Goldstein) in suburbia.
-Judging the success of his life by that of his work, Caden loses sight of both, and thus both spiral out of control.
+The story involves theater director Caden Cotard (Philip Seymour Hoffman), who lives with his celebrated miniaturist painter wife, Adele Lack (Catherine Keener), and their 4-year-old daughter, Olive (Sadie Goldstein), in suburbia.
+Judging his life’s success by that of his work, Caden loses sight of both, and thus both spiral out of control.
 Adele leaves for Berlin with Olive on “vacation” for a month, and after a short period for Caden, he’s told she’s been gone for a year.
 Has he lost track of that much time?
 Is he mentally ill?
 Is he going to die as he always claims?
-Something is undoubtedly wrong with Caden.
+Something is undoubtedly wrong with him.
 He erupts into seizures without warning.
 An ophthalmologist tells him to see a neurologist when his pupils stop working.
 Pustules sporadically appear on his face and legs, which he admits is sycosis, an inflammatory skin condition, and not psychosis.
 But we begin to wonder.
 His salesperson-of-a-shrink (Hope Davis) is not there to help him as much to sell her prolific collection of self-help guidebooks.
 The happiness yarn she’s spinning, however, is false and impossible for Caden.
-Even when the flirtatious box-office clerk Hazel (Samantha Morton) makes an express sexual pass, he can only cry apologetically, unable to complete the deed, saying he’s dying and lonely and confused.
+Even when the flirtatious box-office clerk Hazel (Samantha Morton) makes a direct sexual pass at him, he can only cry apologetically, unable to complete the deed, saying he’s dying and lonely and confused.

-What we derive from such introspective viewing is an appreciation for the text, both in its ability to present a puzzle box we cannot resist attempting to open, and in its abundant rewards upon our discovery of its secrets.
-Synecdoche, New York aches with sentiments on a life (and indeed all life) not fully lived, offering rich commentary on remorse and alienation, how inaction and self-pity ultimately prevent forward motion and negligence of time, and do nothing to prolong inevitable death.
+We draw from such introspective viewing an appreciation for the text, both in its ability to present a puzzle box we cannot resist attempting to open and in its abundant rewards upon our discovery of its secrets.
+Synecdoche, New York aches with sentiments on a life (and indeed all life) not fully lived and overly focused on analysis and reflection, offering rich commentary on remorse and alienation, how inaction and self-pity ultimately prevent forward motion and negligence of time, and do nothing to prolong inevitable death.
 Such profound observations are rarely paired with ambitious filmmaking this rich.